MauricioFGF/Tetris/README.md

 Encaixar corretamente as peças que caem nas peças que já estão no jogo.
 ### Modo de Jogo:
 #### O usuário possui quatro opções para a movimentação das peças.
 São elas:
-⬆️ Girar a peça
+⬆️ Girar a peça;

-⬇️ Acelerar a descida da peça
+⬇️ Acelerar a descida da peça;

 ⬅️ Movê-la para a esquerda;

 ➡️ Movê-la para a direita.

 ## Desafio: